betterscientificsoftware/bssw.io/Articles/Blog/2020-05-lazy-approach.md

-employing machine learning algorithms for identifying and analyzing crystallization pathways of colloidal crystals and has made a huge impact on the scientific computing community by inventing and leading the development of the signac framework (signac.io).
-He is currently a developer for the AiiDA computing infrastructure (aiida.net) and the Materials Cloud open science platform (materialscloud.org) as part of his involvement with the Horizon 2020 MARKETPLACE project.
+employing machine learning algorithms for identifying and analyzing crystallization pathways of colloidal crystals and has made a huge impact on the scientific computing community by inventing and leading the development of the signac framework ([signac.io](http://signac.io/)).
+He is currently a developer for the AiiDA computing infrastructure ([aiida.net](http://aiida.net/)) and the Materials Cloud open science platform ([materialscloud.org](http://materialscloud.org/)) as part of his involvement with the Horizon 2020 MARKETPLACE project.

 Vyas Ramasubramani is a Ph.D. candidate in the group of Sharon Glotzer at the University of Michigan, Ann Arbor, where he studies particle self-assembly, especially of proteins, at the nanoscale and microscale.
-Vyas is a maintainer and lead developer for both the signac data management framework and the freud simulation analysis toolkit, and he created the rowan package for quaternion mathematics.
-He is also a core developer for HOOMD-blue, a popular particle simulation package that is highly optimized for GPUs.
+Vyas is a maintainer and lead developer for both the [signac[(http://signac.io/) data management framework and the [freud](http://freud.readthedocs.io/) simulation analysis toolkit, and he created the [rowan](https://rowan.readthedocs.io/) package for quaternion mathematics.
+He is also a core developer for [HOOMD-blue](http://glotzerlab.engin.umich.edu/hoomd-blue/), a popular particle simulation package that is highly optimized for GPUs.

 <!---
 Publish: preview
-RSS update:
+RSS update: 2020-06-17
 Categories: Planning, Development
 Topics: Software Engineering, Requirements, Refactoring
 Tags: bssw-blog-article